kwamentw/-foundry-defi-stablecoin/README.md

+# A decentralsed stable coin

+## The criteria which the stable coin was designed around:

 1. Relative stability: Anchored or pegged -> $1.00
     1. Chainlink Price feed
     2. Set a function to exchange ETH & BTC -> $$$